In accordance with the General Data Protection Regulations.

 We collect information from you when you fill in one of our forms, or contact us about your property, either in writing, over the phone or face-to-face in one of our customer contact centres or One Stop Shops.

-We may sometimes obtain information about you from third parties (including previous owners, landlords and estate agents) where this is necessary in order to administer and enforce the collection of Council Tax and Business Rates.
+We may sometimes obtain information about you from third parties (including previous owners, landlords and estate agents) where this is necessary in order to administer and enforce the collection of Council Tax and Business Rates and Business Improvement District Levy.

-The amount and type of information the Council collects for the purposes of billing, collecting and enforcing Council Tax and Business Rates will include your name, address and contact details.
+The amount and type of information the Council collects for the purposes of billing, collecting and enforcing Council Tax and Business Rates and Business Improvement District Levy will include your name, address and contact details.

 In some circumstances, we will need more details and sometimes sensitive personal information about your household, personal or business circumstances, for example if you are applying for a discount or exemption for Council Tax or for Discretionary Rate relief for Business Rates.